-For seven (7) days before your exam:
+For seven (7) days before your appointment date:

-- 1. Do not take iron pills (ferrous sulfate). - 2.
-Do not eat foods with seeds, such as poppy, tomatoes, watermelon, or cucumbers.
-Do not eat celery, grapes, blueberries, corn, green peas, beans, seaweed, popcorn or nuts.
+- 1. Do not take iron (ferrous sulfate) pills. - 2.
+Do not eat foods with seeds, such as poppy, tomatoes, watermelon, and cucumbers.
+Do not eat celery, grapes, blueberries, corn, green peas, beans, seaweed, popcorn, or nuts. - 3.
+If you take insulin, the dose may need to be adjusted during your prep day and the day of the exam.
+Contact the doctor who manages your diabetes for instructions.